 If your score is low, consider taking steps to improve it before jumping into your apartment search.
 Actions like paying down credit card balances and making sure you don’t have any more late or missed payments for a stretch can show progress.

-Further compounding the situation is the fact that housing prices are so inflated that the percentage of people who can afford a home has already dropped off and likely will continue to do so, according to Forbes’ predictions .
+Further compounding the situation is the fact that housing prices are still so inflated that the percentage of people who can afford a home remains low.
 This could lead to a rental market that is even more competitive, which may not bode well for those with less than stellar credit.

 You’ll want to shoot for having a good credit score — generally in the range of 570-739 — to get an apartment.
 While you may be able to still get an apartment if you don’t have solid credit, it will make it more challenging with the competition you’re likely to face.

-If you have the luxury of time, do what’s necessary to improve your score so that when you begin your search you’ll be an ideal candidate.
-An online credit monitoring tool like SoFi Relay can make it easier.
+If you have the luxury of time, do what’s necessary to improve your score so that when you begin your search, you’ll be an ideal candidate.
+An online credit monitoring tool like SoFi’s can make it easier.